Cell Phone Addicts are the New Drunk Drivers

 As with other groups of dangerous drivers, many phone addicts believe they aren't a problem, with 93% describing themselves as "safe" or "extremely safe,” and the continued increase in unsafe driving comes despite stricter laws in many states.
 Under New York State law you cannot use a hand-held mobile telephone or portable electronic device while you drive, with penalties including fines and 5 driver violation points.

 Following a car accident, it is important to consult with a lawyer to address issues such distracted driving and cell phone use.
-For assistance with these matters, please contact a member of our personal injury practice.
+If you or a loved one was seriously injured in a car accident, please contact us to learn more.

 This publication is intended as an information source for clients, prospective clients, and colleagues and constitutes attorney advertising.
 The content should not be considered legal advice and readers should not act upon information in this publication without individualized professional counsel.